-Samples were collected from the same sites as those pre-determined by Worley Parsons in the earlier (one month post-scuttling survey).
+Samples were collected from the same sites as those pre-determined by Worley Parsons in the earlier (one month post-scuttling survey) and subsequent monitoring surveys.
 These included a total of nine samples with three reference locations (S2, S3 and S6) and six monitoring locations (I1, I2, I3, I4, I5 and I6).
-For continuity, the same location ID's have been used as the previous survey.
+For continuity, the same location ID's as previous surveys were used.
 Locations and GPS positions of the nine sampling locations are given in Table 1 and Figure 2.
-Three samples were also collected from the bow, midship and stern sections from within the hull of the ship for analyses of lead content (Figure 3).
-Samples had not been collected from these locations in previous surveys as no sediment had accumulated within the hull at that time.